Zephyranthes grandiflora Syn. Zephyranthes minuta (Rain Lily), Image by Luca Bove; CC.

 It is best to grow Zephyr lily and other Zephyranthes plant species from bulbs as they will not flower for about three or four years if grown from seed.

-The bulbs should be planted at a depth of 8 cm (3.25 inches), and a spacing of 10 to 15 cm (4 to 6 inches) apart following the last frost of spring.
+The bulbs should be planted at a depth of 8 cm (3.25 inches) to 10 cm (4 inches), and a spacing of 10 to 15 cm (4 to 6 inches) apart, following the last frost of spring.

-If sowing Rain lily seeds then do so in either spring or autumn, and lightly cover the seed once sown.
+If sowing Rain lily seeds, then do so in either spring or autumn.
+Lightly cover the seed once sown.

 If you want to start plants off indoors, then it should take them about 15 weeks to germinate at a temperature of 15 to 20 degrees Celsius (59 to 68°F).